bjornmorten/ctfbridge/README.md

 [![Docs](https://img.shields.io/badge/docs-readthedocs-blue.svg)](https://ctfbridge.readthedocs.io)
 ![License](https://img.shields.io/github/license/bjornmorten/ctfbridge)

-CTFBridge is a Python library for interacting with multiple CTF platforms through a unified interface.

 > [!WARNING]
 > **Under active development** – expect breaking changes.

-## Overview
+## 🧠 Overview

-CTFBridge provides a simple, unified API to interact with different Capture the Flag (CTF) competition platforms like CTFd and more.
+CTFBridge is a Python library that standardizes interaction with Capture The Flag (CTF) platforms like CTFd, rCTF, and HTB — so you can focus on solving challenges, not reverse-engineering APIs.

-It hides platform-specific quirks and gives you consistent access to challenges, submissions, and authentication across platforms.

-## Features

-- 🌟 Unified API across different CTF platforms
+Use a single API to:
-- 📄 Fetch challenges, attachments, and challenge metadata
+- 🧩 Fetch challenges and metadata
+- 🚩 Submit flags
+- 🏆 Access scoreboards
-- 🔑 Handle logins, sessions, and authentication cleanly
+- 🔐 Manage sessions and authentication

-- ⚡ Automatic rate-limiting and retry handling
+## ✨ Features

+- ✅ Unified API for multiple CTF platforms — one interface, no per-platform hacks
-- 🧩 Easy to extend with new platform clients
+- 🧩 Easy to extend with your own platform clients and parsers
-- 🧪 Demo client for quick testing without external servers
+- 📦 Challenge enrichment (authors, services, attachments) included out of the box
+- 🔒 Clean authentication flow (supports credentials and API tokens)
+- 🏁 Submit flags and access scoreboards with ease
+- ⚙️  Platform auto-detection from just a URL — no config required
+- 🔄 Session save/load support for persistent sessions
+- 🤖 Designed for automation and scripting (async-first)

-## Installation
+## 📦 Installation

 ```bash
 pip install ctfbridge
 ```

-## Basic Usage
+## 🚀 Quickstart

 ```python
 import asyncio